This course is ideal for students who are studying Cybersecurity or Computer Engineering.

 Šibenik is a city located on the Adriatic Coast where the Krka River meets the sea.
 The city is almost 1000 years old and contains much of the old town charm as its more well-known neighbors Spilt and Dubrovnik.
 In the centre of the old town, you will find St. James Cathedral a UNESCO World Heritage-listed site along which is lit up at night along with the port.
 In your spare time, you can enjoy the beach and views of St. Nicholas Fortress.

-You will be staying at a hostel in a four-person dorm shared with fellow students of the same sex.
-Your room includes:
+Students will stay in 2-person shared rooms with fellow students of the same sex.

 Students can upgrade to a private accommodation upon request for an additional fee